Strawberry Aperol Spritz

 When creating this strawberry Aperol spritz recipe, I knew I wanted the strawberry flavor to be present without overwhelming the classic flavors of Aperol and prosecco.
 I think I achieved just that!

-Note that my recipe uses homemade strawberry-infused Aperol.
+✔ No Flavored Syrups: My recipe uses homemade strawberry-infused Aperol.
 I wanted to stay true to the traditional Aperol spritz ingredient ratios, so I purposely avoided using strawberry cocktail syrups or any additional flavoring agents.

 What Is an Aperol Spritz?

-While the Aperol Spritz is a fairly recent creation, the “Spritz” cocktail has been around since the 1800’s.
+While the Aperol spritz is a fairly recent creation, the “Spritz” cocktail has been around since the 1800’s.

 The story goes that Austro-Hungarian soldiers stationed in northern Italy in the 1800’s found the local wine too strong for their liking.
 To dilute the wine, they added a splash of water.
 In German, “spritz” means splash — hence the name!